-Soreness: It’s common for nipples to feel sore when moms first start to breastfeed.
+It’s common for nipples to feel sore when moms first start to breastfeed.
 This is almost always a short-term problem, and can usually be corrected in a matter of days.
 The degree of soreness varies, with some mothers experiencing slight tenderness, and others noticing bleeding, cracked nipples.
-Cracked nipples can be caused by thrush, dry skin, pumping improperly, or latching problems.
-During the first week of breastfeeding, moms may have bloody discharge while the baby is learning to latch or when moms begin to pump.
-A little blood won’t harm the baby.
+Cracked nipples can be caused by irritation, dry skin, pumping improperly, or latching problems.

-Plugged ducts: Some mothers nurse several babies and never experience plugged ducts or mastitis (breast infection), while others have recurrent episodes.
-A plugged, or clogged, duct is a sore, tender area in the breast.
-It occurs when a milk duct is not draining well and inflammation builds up.
+Some mothers nurse several babies and never experience plugged ducts or mastitis, while others have recurrent episodes.
+A plugged, or clogged, duct is a sore, tender area of blood vessels and breast tissue surrounding a milk duct.
+It is not a "plug" of breastmilk that needs to be pushed out.
+Plugs may occur with hyperlactation, oversupply, and excessive or aggressive breast massage.
 The area may be warm to the touch and red, and if it’s located in a duct close to the surface of the skin, you may be able to feel a distinct lump with your fingers.
-A plugged duct is not accompanied by fever.
-If you develop a fever or feel body aches, this can be a sign of mastitis and you should see your health care provider.
+In order to treat a plug, apply ice, use ibuprofen and acetaminophen, and avoid massage, overfeeding, or overpumping.
+Symptoms should improve within 48 hours.
+If they do not improve or worsen, seek medical assistance.

 - When a baby is fussy or wants to nurse again shortly after eating, it’s natural to worry that you’re not producing enough milk.
 However, these can be normal behaviors.
 The baby gaining weight can reassure mom that breastfeeding is going well.